BadIdeaFactory/corporate/documents/operating.md

 ### Schedules and Expectations
-All meaningful organizational decisions will happen in monthly Plotting Sessions, which are to be scheduled and announced by the Overmind on April 1st of every year.
+All meaningful organizational decisions will happen in monthly Plotting Sessions, which are to be scheduled and announced and publicly documented by the Keeper of Lore on April 1st of every year.
 The schedule can be updated as needed, but a notice of 10 days must be given before any Plotting Session can be held.

 Notices of meetings are to be communicated via email notification and published on GitHub `corporate` in CALENDAR.md

-April 1st marks the beginning of the Governing Year, and officer elections must be held during the month of April.
+April 1st marks the beginning of the Governing Year, and all positions are considered open until re-filled.
+During this time, previously elected officials maintain their positions temporarily.
+An Election must be held during a Plotting Session in the month of April.
+If an Election is not held in April then a period of Anarchy occurs.

+### Period of Anarchy
+During a period of Anarchy, any Corporate Overlord able to achieve quorum may chair a Fire Sale Election for any open role.
+April 1st of every year is always considered a period of Anarchy.

+### April 1st
+Votes cast during Plotting Sessions by Corporate Overlords on April 1st of every year are not real and motions can not actually be passed.
+Votes and motions must still be recorded by the Keeper of Lore.

 ### Deliberation Processes
 #### Plotting Session
 Plotting Sessions are agenda driven and require a Quorum.
-They are led by the chair (as determined by the chain of command).
+They are led by the chair (as determined by the Chain of Command).

 The Hive Mind will use Robert's Rules of Order to run Plotting Sessions in an orderly and Robertly fashion.